 Overview of Grad Support

-• Enroll in a 5-week seminar in academic writing to workshop drafts of thesis or dissertation chapters, conference papers, journal articles, or other projects.
-This is the primary place where graduate students can find assistance with the revision process because experience tells us that the sustained support a graduate student gets from a writing group inspires more writing and more revision than meeting with a tutor (details and dates on the Graduate Seminar in Academic Writing tab).
+• Attend our Graduate Writing Workshop Series to workshop drafts of thesis or dissertation chapters, conference papers, journal articles, seminar papers, or other projects.
+This is the primary place where graduate students can find assistance with the revision process because experience tells us that the sustained support a graduate student gets from a writing group inspires more writing and more revision than meeting with a tutor (details and dates on the Graduate Writing Workshop Series tab).

 • Grad Student Writing Accountability Retreats to carve out time from your schedule to sit with other grad students and get work done in a supportive environment